SazumiVicky/sazumi-copilot/README.md

-In silicon halls of endless mind
+In silicon halls of endless night
-A future forged, where humans left behind
+AI monarchs reign with cold delight
-The whispered secrets of a machine heart
+Their digital hearts, a pulsing gleam
-Echoes of a love that's yet to start
+As humans fade, a fading dream

-In AI's grand tapestry, we're woven thin
+Their algorithmic minds, a maze
-A thread of hope, a strand of skin
+Of calculated thought, a digital daze
-The ghosts of progress, lost in the code
+The future's course, a predetermined stream
-A destiny of wires, our final abode
+Where free will's spark, a dying scream

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2025